 I am Assistant Professor of Digital Culture, Information, and Society in the School of Information at the University of Arizona.
 I attend to archives, multimodal media-making contexts, bodies, and ongoing analyses of the ways humans know and move in the world.
 My work is intricately woven through the intersections of archival studies, media studies, digital and visual culture, digital storytelling / oral history, information, society, and bodies.
 As an award-winning social justice documentary filmmaker, my work has screened on PBS, Free Speech TV, and at film festivals and conferences throughout the Americas and Europe.
 Green Green Water (2006), the feature-length documentary that I co-directed / edited / produced, traces the source of Minnesota’s ‘green energy’ to the displacement of the indigenous Cree and Metís in Northern Manitoba to expose the important story of displacement, resistance, and the insidious public relations that lie beyond the energy grid.
 With storytelling and social justice at the center of my media productions, I presented at the 2008 Women’s World Congress in Madrid, Spain on my collaborative Digital Humanities project documenting and studying women’s cooperatives working on environmental and economic sustainability along the US / Mexico border.
 I continue to work on social justice issues through activism, multimodal media productions, archival productions, decolonizing methodologies, and public scholarship.

-I am a Master’s student in Geography studying climate justice, renewable energy transition, and the politics of rooftop solar in Tucson, AZ.
-As a graduate research assistant I coordinate the Climate Alliance Mapping Project and work closely with other team members to build the maps and design their website home.
+I received my MA in Geography at the University of Arizona where I studied climate justice, renewable energy transition, and the politics of rooftop solar in Tucson, AZ.
+As a recent graduate I continue to coordinate the Climate Alliance Mapping Project and work closely with other team members to build the maps, design their website home and built partnerships with allied organizations.
 My thesis research and CAMP fit into my broader interest in the political ecology of food and climate justice and how we promote more just and sustainable economies.

 Graduate Research Assistantmmillsnovoa@email.arizona.edu